 Set tasks for the repetition part and the complete sentence part.
 Give a task for each core structure in the repetition part to keep participants focused, for example, a plausibility judging task (or other related task which requires the participants to respond differently to different core structures, e.g., judging whether it is a previously given expression or not) .
 Set the task for the complete sentence part to be the same as the tasks widely used in previous related studies (e.g., plausibility judging) in order to compare the results with previous studies.

 Overall stimuli organization.
 Present each repetition part (along with its corresponding subsequent complete sentence) only after the incorrect anomalous sentences, so that the presentation of all the stimuli followed the following pattern: an incorrect anomalous sentence would be followed by a repetition part (along with its corresponding subsequent complete sentence), while a correct normal sentence would be followed by another complete sentence (being either correct or incorrect) (see Fig. 2).
-NOTE: This would be helpful in two ways: 1) for you to give the participant a reasonable explanation about why some sentences are preceded by a repetition part but others are not (e.g., by explaining that “only incorrect sentence will be followed by a repetition part, a correct sentence will have the power to bypass the repetition part and jump directly to another complete sentence”); 2) to make the experiment more interesting (avoid the feeling of monotony), and accordingly, make the participant more focused.
+NOTE: This would be helpful in two ways: 1) to give the participant a reasonable explanation about why some sentences are preceded by a repetition part but others are not (e.g., by explaining that “only incorrect sentence will be followed by a repetition part, a correct sentence will have the power to bypass the repetition part and jump directly to another complete sentence”); 2) to make the experiment more interesting (avoid the feeling of monotony), and accordingly, make the participant more focused.

 Fig. 2.
 The organizing method of stimuli in each block [From Huang et al., 201821]